Framework

 7. Click Add secret.

-After you’ve performed these steps, the deploy.yml above will automatically build and deploy your project once per day (to keep your data up-to-date), as well as whenever you push a new version of the code to your repository (so you can make changes at any time).
+After you’ve performed these steps, the deploy.yml above will automatically build and deploy your app once per day (to keep your data up-to-date), as well as whenever you push a new version of the code to your repository (so you can make changes at any time).

 Caching